-If you obtain an IEE of your student at public expense or you share with the school district an evaluation of your student that you obtained at private expense, your school district must convene a Team meeting within ten school working days after receiving the evaluation information.
-The Team will consider the evaluation results and determine what, if any, changes should be made to your student's IEP.
+If you obtain an IEE of your student at public expense or you share with the school district an evaluation of your student that you obtained at private expense, your school district must convene a Team meeting within ten school working days after receiving the evaluation information regardless of whether the student has an IEP or not.
+The district is responsible for the consideration of the educational components of the IEE.
+The Team will consider the evaluation results and determine what, if any, changes should be made to your student's IEP or eligibility determination process to ensure timely and appropriate consideration of the IEE findings.

 5. WHEN CAN YOU SEE YOUR STUDENT'S STUDENT RECORDS?
 34 CFR 300.611 AND 603 CMR 23.00